 Dr. Dang Thi Ngoc Bich, Head of Dermatology - Cosmetic Dermatology, Tam Anh General Hospital, Ho Chi Minh City and Tam Anh General Clinic, District 7, said that this place is treating nearly 200 people with psoriasis, including all ages, genders and disease levels.
 The alarming common point of all patients when they first come to the clinic is boredom, confusion, and obvious signs of anxiety disorder and depression.

 In fact, in one report, 9.7% of patients wished to die at the time of the study and 5.5% had suicidal thoughts.
-In particular, depression is more severe when psoriasis is in areas that cannot be hidden, such as the face, palms, scalp, nails, etc., making the patient afraid to interact with society.
+In particular, depression is more severe when psoriasis is in areas that cannot be hidden, such as the face, palms, scalp, nails, etc., making the patient afraid to communicate with society.

 “Depression makes psoriasis symptoms worse, complications occur more often; many people reduce treatment compliance, leading to reduced effectiveness,” said Dr. Bich.